 Ken Smith and Crissy Huffard

-Climate change and deep-sea community structure: Using a 28 year time series study at 4,000 meters in the eastern North Pacific, we have found significant changes in the surface ocean processes related to food supply and benthic community responses at these abyssal depths.
+Climate change and deep-sea community structure: Using a 29 year time series study at 4,000 meters depth in the eastern North Pacific, we have found significant changes in the surface ocean processes related to food supply and benthic community responses at these abyssal depths.
 Time-series photographs taken hourly of the sea floor have shown major shifts in population densities and biomass amongst many dominant species of megafauna.
-Two species of holothurians (sea cucumbers) have shown the most precipitous changes in population abundance and size over the entire time series that began in 1989.
-This intern project will examine the latest changes in these two populations of holothurians over the past 6 months and when compared with the earlier records, will analyze the entire temporal record to on-going changes in climate and upper ocean processes determined from satellite monitoring.
+Many megafauna have shown precipitous changes in population abundance and size over the entire time series that began in 1989.
+This intern project will examine the latest changes in megafauna populations over the time series, in relation to on-going changes in climate and upper ocean processes determined from satellite monitoring.